dylan-lang/dylan-programming-book/source/reuse.rst

 module that is imported by the library.
 Within a library, it is possible for a name to be owned by one module and for that name’s definition to be provided by another module.
-This flexibility helps us to structure code, as we shall see in `See Module definition <reuse.htm#42490>`_.
+This flexibility helps us to structure code, as we shall see in `Module definition <reuse.htm#42490>`_.

 Module definition